The world is becoming more and more polarized with religious and idealistic

 and prove non-violence is a stronger force than war?

-of dollars in financial support.
-A main objective of a Call to Women is no more war, a rallying point, as
+billions of dollars in financial support.
+A main objective of a Call to Women is no more war, a rallying

-stop you?
+to stop you?
 All the women must come together because there is going to be violence.
-History has taught
+History has

-us that war will come again.
+taught us that war will come again.
 Only a pro-active, mandate, will help to prevent war.
-It is time for a pre-
+It is time for

 “I will not raise my child to kill your child.”